CSF 5-HIAA as a Predictor of Treatment Response in Trichotillomania

 TLDR Higher CSF 5-HIAA levels may predict better response to serotonin re-uptake inhibitors in trichotillomania.

 In a preliminary study from 1992, researchers investigated the role of cerebrospinal fluid (CSF) 5-hydroxyindoleacetic acid (5-HIAA) as a predictor of treatment response in trichotillomania, a condition characterized by chronic hair-pulling.
 The study involved 8 medication-free female patients with trichotillomania and matched normal controls.
-No differences were found between patients and controls in CSF measures of cortisol, 5-HIAA, homovanillic acid (HVA), and 3-methoxy-4-hydroxyphenylglycol (MHPG), nor did these measures correlate with trichotillomania symptomatology.
-However, the degree of response to serotonin re-uptake inhibitors was significantly correlated with baseline CSF 5-HIAA levels, suggesting that central serotonin turnover was specifically relevant to treatment response in trichotillomania.
+No differences were found between the groups in CSF measures of cortisol, 5-HIAA, homovanillic acid (HVA), and 3-methoxy-4-hydroxyphenylglycol (MHPG).
+However, a significant correlation was observed between baseline CSF 5-HIAA levels and the degree of response to treatment with serotonin re-uptake inhibitors, suggesting that central serotonin turnover was specifically relevant to treatment response in trichotillomania.

 Discuss this study in the Community →